Gopi7673/terraform_iam_module/README.md

-**📌 How to Use This Modul**e
+**📌 How to Use This Module**

 Write your root Terraform file (e.g., main.tf), use the module like this:

 module "iam" {